m00nl1ght-dev/WorldTechLevel/README.md

 - **Mineable resources**: Filters mineable ores generated on the map.
 For example, Compacted Components will not appear if the world's tech level is below Industrial.
 Also affects meteors.
 - **Ancient debris**: Filters ancient structures and debris on the map, such as derelict vehicles, mechanoid parts and other junk.
 - **Asphalt roads**: Prevents asphalt roads from being generated into the world if tech level is below Industrial.
+- **User interface**: Filters items displayed in stockpile settings and other places in the user interface.

 # Customization